Kyczan/.cfg/README.md

 ### title

-Shows title of actual focused window, Displays it in the center of the status bar.
+Shows title of actual focused window, Displays it in the center of the status bar. (block is disabled by default)

 ### volume